fversnel/fversnel.github.io/_posts/2018-04-09-book-review-agile.markdown

 felt I didn't have enough knowledge about Agile to critise it.
 The sheer religious-like following of this movement has always scared me a little bit.
 I never heard much open critique on Agile.
 I'm partly to blame in this because of lack of knowledge of the underlying theory.
-I thought this book might give me some ammunition against some of the Agile priests.
+I thought this book might some more insight in the underlying theory

-That being said, Agile has brought the industry a great benefit while at the same time making things worse.
+That being said, Agile has brought the industry a great benefit while at the same time making things worse, according to Meyer.
 This book serves as a guide for learning about various Agile methods (XP, Scrum, etc.) and which elements can truly benefit a software project and which things can harm a project.

 I will focus mostly on the critism of Scrum that resides in this book and I will also add some of my own experiences and opinions about Scrum related to the criticisms in this book.